HFNY Training Team

 Tina is currently the Program Associate for the Training Team at PCANY, coordinating and organizing the many different logistical aspects of all the trainings the team provides around the state.
 Tina has an academic background in Sociology and Child Development, and has previously spent many years working in two Healthy Families NY programs.

 New and cross-trained staff at HFNY Home Visiting Program sites will be oriented and prepared for their roles through basic training for Family Assessment Workers (FAW), Family Support Workers (FSW), Supervisors, and Program Managers.
 The skills and knowledge of staff at all sites will be further developed through Prenatal, Family Goal Plan (FGP), and other introductory and advanced training events.

 Contact Tina Tison for more information or to be added to the distribution list.

-Healthy Families America training webinars (Family Goal Plan, Prenatal, and CHEEERS).
+Healthy Families America training resources (Family Goal Plan, Prenatal, and CHEERS).